Updated:

 Economic Dynamics: The Imperial Japan had gained economically from the series of successful military campaigns in Asia and the Pacific.
 Due to fear of possible destruction of the economic system of the strategic West Coast region, the leadership of America developed a rationale that interment of the Japanese Americans in these regions would give them a better chance of fighting an invading Japanese Army before they mingle with the Japanese Americans.
 Had the Imperial Japan army attacked the West Coast region, it would have been difficult for the government to identify the attacked since Japanese poses more or less same physic.

-Impact of internment on the Japanese Americans during and after the WW2
+Impact of Internment on the Japanese Americans During and After the WW2

 Economic impacts: As a result of the internment policy, the Japanese Americans directly lost their business valued at five billion dollars.
 The five years of internment grounded all their business activities and their businesses collapsed.
 The Japanese Americans lost their means of livelihood.
 Besides, this group lost their homes and investments in constructing these homes.
 Upon release, most their business have been destroyed, as was the case with their homes.
 The meager compensation of twenty thousand dollars for each of the survivors cannot be equated to five years of internment and lost property.
-The Japanese American community dominance of the West Coast region was completed destroyed.
+The Japanese American community’s dominance of the West Coast region was completely destroyed.

 Social impacts: During the interment process, the Japanese Americans lost their religious powers which could only be fully exercised in accordance with the deities and beliefs endorsed in the light of principles and ideals acceptable to their unique culture.
 These fundamental ideas from the Japanese American religious culture were then misinterpreted into social conception of prejudice that resulted in abuse of their basic human rights.
 The supposedly democratic government which was mandated with the responsibility of protecting its citizens neglected its group (Burton Farrell and Lord, 7).